George Miller's unrealized projects: Akira remake

 In 2015, Miller was planning on directing Akira, the live-action remake of the film of the same name, but he left due to scheduling conflicts with Mad Max: Fury Road.

 Offers

+A Day with Wilbur Robinson

+In the 1990s, Miller was offered by author William Joyce to direct an adaptation of his book A Day with Wilbur Robinson, He turned it down, and the film became Meet The Robinsons.

 The Batman

 On January 30, 2017, Miller was on the list to replace Ben Affleck as director of The Batman possibly with Affleck starring, but Matt Reeves got the job and made The Batman.